AliAl-farwi/esb-gateway/README.md

 ```

 Application and logging settings live in `config/settings.py` and `config/logging_config.py`.
 Route definitions are picked up by `routing/router.py` and dispatched to the handlers in `routing/handlers.py`.

-> Add a short example of an actual route/config entry here once you finalize the config schema — it's the first thing a new user looks for.

 ### Running locally